Lamer87/Space_Engineers_DLC_unlocker/README.md

     Warning: if that mod gets an update, you have to repeat the process!

-    But if you want, you can copy the folder of this modified mod in:
+    But if you want, you can copy the folder of this mod in:
     "C:\Users\ YOUR ACCOUNT NAME \AppData\Roaming\SpaceEngineers\Mods"
+    -edit all .scb files deleting all lines containing "DLC"
-    -rename it (example: mod name + unlocked)
+    -rename the mod folder (example: mod name + unlocked)
     -enter the ingame mods list and find it with a HOME icon on the left.
     In this case, the mod with the HOME icon does not get touched from updates.
      </p></details>